Gennady Strekalov: Career

-After leaving school, Strekalov began work as an apprentice coppersmith at OKB-1, Sergei Korolev's experimental design bureau, where he help assemble Sputnik 1.
+After leaving school, Strekalov began work as an apprentice coppersmith at OKB-1, Sergei Korolev's experimental design bureau, where he helped to assemble Sputnik 1.
 He left to attend university at N. E. Bauman Moscow Higher Technical School, obtaining a degree in technical science.
 He then returned to OKB-1 (which was later renamed RSC Energia) and worked there for the rest of his life.

 As part of an operations group, he participated in mission control for flights of scientific research vehicles belonging to the Academy of Sciences.

 In January 1974, he began training as a crew member for a mission aboard the Soyuz spacecraft as a flight engineer and, in 1976, was part of the backup crew for the Soyuz 22 mission.
 Starting October 1978, he trained as a flight engineer for Soyuz expeditions to Salyut-series space stations.

 His first spaceflight was 27 November to 10 December 1980, as research engineer on Soyuz T-3's mission to the Salyut 6 station.

 His next flight was to be new Salyut 7 space station.
 He and Vladimir Titov were the backup crew for the Soyuz T-5 mission, the first flight to the new station.
 The pair, together with Aleksandr Serebrov, launched in April 1983 on Soyuz T-8.
 As the spacecraft separated from the aerodynamic fairing that shielded it during launch, part of its Igla rendezvous radar system was damaged.
 The crew attempted a manual docking, using only optical instruments aboard their spacecraft and guided by ground radar, but the approach was unsuccessful and Titov had to brake and dive to avoid a collision.
 Having used up too much of their propellant to attempt another approach, the crew were forced to return to Earth on 22 April 1983.

 Strekalov and Titov were again scheduled to fly to Salyut 7 on 26 September 1983.
 The mission's Soyuz-U launcher developed a serious fuel leak in the minutes before launch, forcing launch control to attempt to fire the launch escape system to pull the spacecraft away from the rocket to safety.
 This initially failed, but finally operated only 20 seconds before the rocket exploded, devastating Baikonur's Site 1 pad.
 Strekalov and Titov's capsule was dragged (at accelerations of more than 10 G) to safety and landed 4 km from the pad, its occupants bruised but otherwise uninjured.
-Strekalov and Titov's narrow escape is the only live use of a launch escape system in the history of human spaceflight.
+Strekalov and Titov's narrow escape was the first ever live use of a launch escape system in the history of human spaceflight.
 Titov and Strekalov would subsequently celebrate the anniversary of their dramatic escape, calling it their "second birthday".
 As it did not launch, the mission is known by its technical article designation Soyuz 7K-ST No.16L; it would have been Soyuz T-10, a codename that was instead used the following year.